CentreForDigitalHumanities/edpop-explorer/README.md

     # hpb gruninger

+Before executing the query, EDPOP Explorer will show the way the query is transformed before calling the external API.
+In many cases, including HPB, the transformed query is exactly the same as the user-inputted query.
-This will give you the number of results and a summary of the first ten results.
+After performing the query, you will see the number of results and a summary of the first ten results.
 To load more results, use the `next` command:

     # next